 Why does alcohol make you feel sick?

-There isn’t a simple answer to this question as alcohol effects the body in several ways. so we’ll get straight into all the different ways it can make you feel nauseous:
+There isn’t a simple answer to this question as alcohol affects the body in several ways. so we’ll get straight into all the different ways it can make you feel nauseous:

 1. Alcohol directly irritates the stomach lining

-Alcohol is a toxin which directly irritates the stomach lining causing inflammation.
+Alcohol is a toxin that directly irritates the stomach lining causing inflammation.

 After a night of drinking, the stomach is left in a fragile state as alcohol causes irritation of the lining.

 The stomach pushes food into the intestines in rhythmic motions a few times every minute.
 This process is known as peristalsis and its slowed down by alcohol, meaning that food sits in your stomach for longer than usual.